 EAT ONE MEAL-SIZED SALAD PER WEEK

-There is not the same variety of fruits and vegetables in the winter in the shops.
+The shops do not have the same variety of fruits and vegetables in the winter.
 You have two options.
 You can switch your vegetable intake to root vegetables or work a bit harder to get the same nutrients.

 When you eat one meal-sized salad per week, you win on both counts.
 It means you guarantee the rarer vegetable nutrients and eat them regularly enough to feel their benefits.